 Ocean currents form due to cold water close to the surface sinking and swapping places with warmer water.
 This cyclical motion causes vertical currents.
 It is the air that moves all that water around ocean currents.
 The oceans aren’t separate things.
-They’re tied together by a huge ocean current, the ocean conveyor.
+A huge ocean current, the ocean conveyor, ties them together.

 The conveyor belt is a long-moving loop of ocean currents that drives water, nutrients, plants, and animals worldwide.
-It is a mixture of warm shallow currents with colder, deeper currents underneath.
-It drives huge amounts of water, and some sections have a current of around 10 Sverdrups.
+It is a mixture of warm, shallow currents with colder, deeper currents underneath.
+It drives huge amounts of water; some sections have a current of around 10 Sverdrups.
 Sverdrup is the special unit that ocean scientists use to talk about the vast quantities of water going around in the oceans.

 The first thing you need to know about how ocean currents work is.
 There are lots of ways that ocean currents work.
 Near the surface, ocean currents are controlled mainly through the wind.
 Like blowing across the top of water pulls the water along with it.
 Surface currents are influenced by tides, the rotation of the Earth, and even the land’s shape.
 But more than 9/10ths of the ocean’s water is pulled by a deeper force: density.